This post's overview:

-- 3 Lesser-known things to do in Kensington: from pretty streets to hidden gems only locals know about.
+Things to do in Kensington, London: from pretty streets to hidden gems

 Looking for some great day out ideas in London?
 Look no further!
 In this post, I’ll focus on the best things to do in Kensington, London: from pretty streets, fun museums and nice restaurants to truly hidden gems only locals know about.
 Ready to get started?